xodus899/secret/README.md

 - Npm install
   - Install any dependencies
-  - A secret will need to be created in .env file
+  - A SECRET will need to be created in .env file